costeaionut/java-vault/content/Design Patterns/Creational Patterns/Builder.md

 - One way to approach this is to give users a brick by brick way of constructing objects.
 - The Builder pattern lets us do this but be careful when creating it as to expose useful construction methods in your Builder API.

-##### 2. Builder
+#### 2. Builder

 - The builder is a piece-wise construction pattern that handles the construction of an object.

 - The idea behind the builder is that you can create a logic to gradually construct a complex object.
 The most important thing is to expose easy and logical methods to add its compose the object.

-- At its core the Builder will most likely need to have these functionalitie: an add method (to build the object), a reset method (to clear and reuse the builder) and a build method (to compose the object from its pieces)
+- At its core the Builder will most likely need to have these functionalities:
+	- an add method (to build the object);
+	- a reset method (to clear and reuse the builder);
+	- a build method (to compose the object from its pieces)

 ```java
 class HtmlElement
 {
   public String name, text;